 Indeed, these two teams dominated much of the tournament over the decades, and this shows in various other records.
 Both teams hold a joint record for most wins in a season, with a total of 32.
 They also both hold the record for most home wins in a season, with 18.
 Real Madrid, however, is the only team to win 16 away games in a season.

 Players and Top Scorers

 With so many international viewers watching Spanish football on TV, the players have become superstars.
 Argentinian Lionel Messi is considered to be a legend both in Spain and in his home country.
-In 450 appearances Messi scored 417 goals, and as he is still playing in La Liga, his record is expected to increase.
+In 520 appearances Messi scored 474 goals.

 Portuguese Cristiano Ronaldo is also an international celebrity with football TV fans recognising his signature smile.
 Ronaldo has played in La Liga 292 times, scoring a total of 311 goals, the highest ratio of the tournament.
 Home-grown Telmo Zarra places third for most goals scored, at 251 in 278 appearances.